couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 that is equal or greater than the seqNo at the mutation queue.
 At any point during rollback, if there is any local indexer being restarted, the local indexer will enter into recovery mode.

-## IndexManager APIs

-### /cluster/heartbeat

-To be called by ns-server.
-Node will respond back with SUCCESS irrespective of role or state.

-* if replica node does not respond back, it should be removed from active list.
-* if master does not respond back, then ns-server can start a new master-election.

-### /cluster/bootstrap

-To be called by ns-server, ns-server is expected to make this request during master election.

-### /cluster/newmaster

-**request:** <connectionAddr>

-Once master election is completed ns-server will post the new master's `connectionAddr` to the elected master and each of its new replica.
-After this, one of the IndexManager will become Index-Coordinator and rest of them will become Index-Coordinator's replicas

-## Index-Coordinator APIs

-### /coordinator/projector

-When a new projector starts-up it will post its `connectionAddr` on this API.

-**parameters**
-- _"AddProjector"_, command name.
-- _connectionAddr_, connection address to connect with the projector.

-### /coordinator/local-indexer-node

-When a new local-indexer-node starts-up it will post its `connectionAddr` on this API.

-**parameters**
-- _"AddLocalIndexer"_, command name.
-- _connectionAddr_, connection address to connect with local-indexer-node

-### /coordinator/index

-Create a new index specified by `IndexDefinition` field in request body.
-Index-Coordinator will initialize a topology for the index, co-ordinate with local-indexer-nodes hosting the new index.

-**parameters**
-- _"CreateIndex"_, command name.
-- _IndexDefinition_, meta data about new index.

-**response:**
-- _Status_, status code for CREATE DDL
-- _IndexDefinition_, returns back index meta-data along with `indexid` that can uniquely identify the new index.

-### /coordinator/index

-Drop all index listed by `[]uint64` field.

-**parameters**
-- _"DropIndex"_, command name.
-- _[]indexid_, list of uint64 number that uniquely identifies an index.

-**response**
-- Status, status code for DROP DDL

-### /coordinator/index

-List index-info structures identified by `[]uint64` field.
-If it is empty, list all active indexes.

-**parameters:**
-- _"ListIndex"_, command name.
-- _[]indexid_, list of uint64 number that uniquely identifies an index.

-**response:**
-- _[]IndexDefinition_, list of index-meta data.

-### /index-coordinator/hwtimestamp

-Local-indexer-nodes can Periodically post its HW-timestamp to Index-Coordinator as HWHeartbeat message.

-### /index-coordinator/stabilityTimestamps

-Index-Coordinator will return a last N timestamps that we promoted as stability timestamps.

-## ns-server API requirements:

-### ns-server/indexCoordinator

-Returns connection address for current master.
-If no master is currently elected then return empty string.

-### ns-server/indexCoordinatorReplicas

-Returns list of connection address for all active replicas in the system.

-### ns-server/indexerNodes

-Returns list of connection address for all active local-indexer-nodes in the system.

-### ns-server/join

-For a node to join the cluster

-### ns-server/leave

-For a node to leave the cluster